-Maybe a tile was accidentally knocked out or broken, or perhaps a clogged drain upstairs has caused a couple tiles to show a water stain.
+Maybe a tile was accidentally knocked out or broken, or perhaps a clogged drain upstairs has caused a couple of tiles to show a water stain.
 It's OK because replacing ceiling tiles doesn't require a lot of skill or any special tools.

 Don't Worry - It's Easy